Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 CREATE scully/plugins/plugin.ts (305 bytes)
 ```

-Now we are ready to use Scully with Angular, to do this we first need to build the Angular project.
+We are now ready to use Scully with Angular, to do this we first need to build the Angular project.
 This can be done by running:

 ```bash
 ng build --prod